codefellows/seattle-iOS-401d8/04-github-client/class-19/README.md

 * A detailed overview of the stretch goals you want to implement given a completed MVP.
 * Which task management system will you use for tracking feature implementation?(GitHub Projects, Trello, Waffle.io, etc.)

 > NOTE: You should not be writing any code prior to first thing Monday morning.
-> TIP: Use pencil and paper to diagram and sketch.
-Online tools look snazzy but take some time to learn.

 ## User Stories for Lab(MVP)
  - As a developer, I want to utilize UIKit to build out an application to help work towards a better understanding of Apple's primary UI framework.